After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 The hop-on-hop-off bus in Varadero makes for a panoramic sightseeing tour around Varadero.

-It is an open-top double-decker bus with 46 different stops linking all the hotels, shopping centers, markets, marinas, golf course, as well as downtown Varadero.
+It is an open-top double-decker bus with 46 different stops linking all the all inclusive hotels, shopping mall, markets, marinas, Varadero Golf Club with its adjacent golf course, as well as downtown Varadero.

 In the Varahicaco eco-reserve, you can also find other native species, like a large cactus named “El Patriarca” which is more than 500 years old!

-In addition, this protected area on the tip of Varadero is the best place to see the local flora and fauna, and also some of the area’s aboriginal history.
+In addition, this protected area on the tip of Varadero is the perfect place to see the local flora and fauna, and also some of the area’s aboriginal history.

 10. Marina Gaviota In Varadero